IBM/protect-webapp-using-runtime-container-security/README.md

   #### 5.8 API Service Protection

   Let us invoke the `test.php` that you uploaded earlier.
-  Invoke the url on the browser - [Base URL of the DWVA application]/hackable/uploads/test.php
+  Invoke the url on the browser -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php

   The below response can be seen on the browser when the access is not prevented:
   ```